 On a practical level, the bin stores have been overhauled, storage and charging facilities introduced for mobility scooters, and the ageing lifts replaced with new faster and more spacious versions.

-DJD Architects worked closely with the Client Fortis Living and Main Contractor, Mears, throughout the project.
-The work also included significant resident engagement, involving them in the process and ensure that their needs and experiences of living in the buildings were taken on board.
+DJD Architects worked closely with the client, Fortis Living and main contractor, Mears, throughout the project.
+The work also included significant resident engagement, involving them in the process and ensuring that their needs and experiences of living in the buildings were taken on board.